conduktor/conduktor-gateway-demos/jwt_auth/Readme.md

 We have created a template ready to receive this token as below.

-Let's take a quick look at the current provided file, with the below command or open in your IDE:
+Let's take a quick look at the current provided file, with the below command, or open it in your in your IDE:

 ```bash
 docker compose exec kafka-client \